Uzbekistan: 13 Days on the Silk Road

 3 NIGHTS · JUNE 5 – JUNE 8, 2026

 We took the 6 hour sleeper train from Bukhara to Urgench.
-It cost $35 for the both of us.
-Takes a little longer to order a Yandex here but we got one after waiting 10 minutes.
+It cost $35 for both of us.
+Takes a little longer to order a Yandex Go here but we got one after waiting 10 minutes.

-• Don’t make our mistakes: There is a station that opened closer to Khiva but it runs on certain days.
+• Don’t make our mistakes: There is a train station that opened closer to Khiva but it only runs on certain days.
 Our dates didn’t line up so we booked a train to Urgench and rode a Yandex to Khiva.

 Tosh Darvoza Hotel